Tracardi/tracardi/README.md

 - [ ] If Action – Should use plain/text editor not application/json
 - [ ] Join Node
 - [ ] GraphQL Endpoint for profile fetching.
-- [ ] Global state of profile, session, event visible in Debugger.
 - [ ] Profiler as part of debugger
-- [ ] Refactor menu to take less space
+- [x] Refactor menu to take less space
 - [ ] Finish manual
 - [ ] Error log
+- [ ] text/plain - editor in config

 ### Version 0.6.0